predis/predis/doc/clustering.rst

 '''''''''''''''''''''''''''''
 .. php:namespace:: Predis\Connection

-You can optionally confiugre your client's clustering by using the ``cluster`` client option.
+You can optionally configure your client's clustering by using the ``cluster`` client option.
 This option can take a few different types of value.
 It can take the special strings ``"predis"`` or ``"redis"`` to switch between the two built-in cluster connection classes `PredisCluster` and